 Hopping from stone to stone, feeling like Indiana Jones, my favorite places to see in any country are the crumbling ruins.
 The red brick pagodas at Ayutthaya should be on everyone's tick list.
 The former royal capital of Siam is steeped in religious and cultural history.
 My guide was particularly great at bringing the site to life and I am glad I had an extra battery for my camera.
 It is worth mentioning that the ruins of the most important buildings have been largely reconstructed but, in my opinion, this only enhances your viewing experience of its past splendor.

 “It was more than bamboo and nails, more than four walls and a roof, it was the chance to build not just a house but a first time home.”

 After graduating with a First Class Honours in Ancient History, eager to explore more ancient civilisations, Hannah worked for six months on the cruise ship Aegean Odyssey, helping passengers on tour.
-During her time on board Hannah extensively travelled nearly all of Southeast Asia as well as parts of India, Sri Lanka, the Middle East and the Mediterranean.
+During her time on board Hannah extensively traveled nearly all of Southeast Asia as well as parts of India, Sri Lanka, the Middle East and the Mediterranean.

 Upon returning to the UK, Hannah joined Audley to share the knowledge and admiration she has for Southeast Asia.
 Hannah enjoys all things creative and active such as taking photographs or making birthday cards, or climbing on rocks and running around a netball court.